2C-T-7: Synthesis

+History

+2C-T-7 was first described in the scientific literature by Myron Stolaroff by 1990.
+It was developed by Alexander Shulgin and Peyton Jacob III.
+Subsequently, 2C-T-7 was described in greater detail by Shulgin and colleagues in 1991.

+Up until Operation Web Tryp and three deaths, two of which involved the use of other drugs in addition to 2C-T-7, and one which involved an excessive insufflated dose, 2C-T-7 was sold commercially in Dutch and Japanese smartshops and online.

+Society and culture

 Legal status

 Around the year 2000, 2C-T-7 began to change from an obscure chemical to a drug used at parties and clubs in North America and Europe as it became available through a number of grey-market commercial vendors.
 This aroused the attention of the authorities, and many countries have since scheduled the chemical.